 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine."
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
 If the beneficial owner does not provide voting instructions, the broker or nominee can still vote the shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
 Under the rules and interpretations of the New York Stock Exchange, or NYSE, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested) and executive compensation, including the advisory stockholders vote on executive compensation.
-Of the two proposals, only Proposal No. 2, the ratification of the appointment of OUM & Co.
-LLP as the independent registered public accounting firm of AcelRx for its fiscal year ending December 31, 2018, is a "routine" matter; Proposal 1 for the election of directors is "non-routine."
+Of the five proposals, only Proposals No. 2 and 5, the ratification of the selection by the Audit Committee of the Board, or Audit Committee, of OUM & Co.
+LLP as the independent registered accounting firm of AcelRx for its fiscal year ending December 31, 2019 and the amendment to the Company's Certificate of Incorporation to increase the number of authorized shares of common stock from 100,000,000 shares to 200,000,000 shares, are "routine" matters; the other proposals are "non-routine."